PTSD: National Center for PTSD

 Be sensitive to unique factors that affect the person

 There's no one way to grieve and there's no one way to comfort.
 And what helps a person one day might not help that person the next day.
-When someone is suffering, instead of following the Golden Rule, follow the Platinum Rule, which is: treat others as they want to be treated.
+When someone is suffering, think about how they might want to be treated.
 The person who is grieving may worry about stigma and feel less able to talk openly as a result.
 They may experience anger, lower functioning, or illness.
 Try to avoid judgment.
 Take your cues from the person and respond with understanding or action that meets their needs.

 Help challenge the person